 01 — HTTP Gateway

-Prerequisite: None You will need: A running Streamable HTTP MCP server (test server provided below) Time: 5 minutes Adds: Single remote MCP provider behind Hangar as control plane
+Prerequisite: None You will need: A running Streamable HTTP MCP server (test server provided below) Time: 5 minutes Adds: Single remote MCP server behind Hangar as control plane

 The Problem